unicode-org/message-format-wg/exploration/text-vs-code.md

 ICU MessageFormat is the only known format that uses `{…}` to also delimit text.

 Formatting and templating are distinct operations with similarities.
-Both interpolate strings by using input values, provided as inputs alongisde the formatting pattern string or template, to produce a new string.
+Both take input values to replace portions of the pattern string or template, producing a new, formatted, string.
-Formatting usually refers to smaller strings, usually no larger than a sentence, whereas templating are used to produce larger strings, usually for text files of various file formats, often for HTML documents.
+Formatting usually refers to smaller strings, usually no larger than a sentence, whereas templating is typically used to produce larger strings (generally whole documents, such as an HTML file)

 There are two different styles of templating library design.
 Some languages/libraries enable the interopolation of the template substrings through programmatic expressions in "code mode" that print expressions to the output stream